 TitlesAssociate Professor of Dance

-Maggy Gorrill joined the Conservatory in 2006 and is an associate professor of dance, teaching courses in dance pedagogy and tap.
-She also serves as director of Movement Matters, an outreach program for low-mobility seniors; is codirector of Step by Step!, a dance program for children with special needs; and coordinator of Spring Dance at Eliot, a showcase pairing undergraduate choreographers with public school students.
+Maggy Gorrill joined the Conservatory in 2006, and is an associate professor of dance, teaching dance pedagogy and tap.
+She also serves as director of Movement Matters, an outreach program for low-mobility seniors, and codirector of Step by Step!, a program of dance classes for youth with special needs.

 Gorrill began her career as a modern and jazz dancer with the Joyce Trisler Danscompany and the American Dance Machine.
-On Broadway, she worked with choreographers Susan Stroman, Bob Fosse, Peter Gennaro, George Faison, Donald McKayle, and Gower Champion.
+As a dancer on Broadway, she worked with choreographers Susan Stroman, Bob Fosse, Peter Gennaro, George Faison, Donald McKayle, and Gower Champion.
 As an actress, she was featured on Broadway in Peter Pan, played Lily St. Regis on the national tour of Annie, and created a role in the off-Broadway revival of Flora the Red Menace.
-Favorite regional theater roles include April in Company (Repertory Theatre of St. Louis), Belle in Take Me Along (Goodspeed Opera House), Hope in Anything Goes (St. Louis MUNY), Shy in The Best Little Whorehouse in Texas (Pittsburgh Civic Light Opera), Audrey in Little Shop of Horrors (Beef & Boards Dinner Theatre, Indianapolis), and Sugar in Sugar (Coachlight Dinner Theater).
-Choreographic credits include productions at Theatre by the Sea in Rhode Island, Sacramento's Music Circus, and the off-Broadway Homegrown Theatre.
+Some of her favorite regional theater roles include April in Company (Repertory Theater of St. Louis), Belle in Take Me Along (Goodspeed Opera House), Hope in Anything Goes (St. Louis MUNY), Shy in The Best Little Whorehouse in Texas (Pittsburgh Civic Light Opera), Audrey in Little Shop of Horrors (Beef & Boards Dinner Theatre, Indianapolis), and Sugar in Sugar (Coachlight Dinner Theater).
+Choreographic credits include productions at Theater by the Sea in Rhode Island, Sacramento’s Music Circus, and the Homegrown Theatre off-Broadway.

-As a teaching artist, Gorrill has been the recipient of 11 Massachusetts Cultural Council grants for her arts integration work with children.
-In New York, she helped design and implement an educational outreach program for City Center’s Encores!.
-In Massachusetts, she devised an extensive body of curriculum as movement specialist for Citi Performing Arts Center’s Arts Can Teach initiative and supervised drama and dance candidates for Class Measures, the only private company in Massachusetts permitted to offer an alternative route to K–12 educator licensure.
-At Boston Conservatory, she helped develop the curricular model and served as choreographer for Born to Perform, a musical theater intensive for middle school youth.
-She also spent ten years on the faculty of Emerson College.
+As a teaching artist, Gorrill has received 13 Massachusetts Cultural Council grants for her arts integration work with children.
+She helped design an educational outreach program for New York City Center Encores!, devised an extensive body of curriculum as movement specialist for Boston’s Citi Performing Arts Center’s Arts Can Teach initiative, and supervised drama and dance candidates for Class Measures, a firm that works with the Massachusetts Department of Education to provide an alternative route to K-12 educator licensure.
+Additional teaching includes ten years on the faculty at Emerson College.

-Gorrill earned a B.A. in voice, dance, and drama studies from Empire State College, State University of New York.
-She went on to earn an M.A. in theater education from Emerson College.
-She has additional specialized training in autism movement therapy, dance for Parkinson's disease, and Dalcroze Eurhythmics.
+Gorrill earned a B.A. in voice, dance, and drama studies from SUNY Empire State College, and an M.A. in theater education from Emerson College.

 Professional Awards and Recognitions